Pricey-93/google-homepage/README.md

 # google-homepage
-Clone of google search homepage
+A clone of the google search page in order to practice fundamental skills in HTML and CSS such as the box model an flexbox.